KonnorRogers/personal-site/src/_posts/2023-05-22-rails-frontend-bundling-which-one-should-i-choose.md

 ---
 title: Rails Frontend Bundling - Which one should I choose?
-categories: ["frontend", "rails", "webdev", "ruby"]
+categories: frontend, rails, webdev, ruby
 date: 2023-05-22 16:46:07 UTC
 description: |
   Propshaft?
 Or Sprockets?
-If you use the following options:...---
+If you use the following options:...
+---

 ## Propshaft?
 Or Sprockets?